ipspace/netlab/docs/dev/devices.md

 ## Test Your Changes

-* Create a simple topology using your new device type in the `tests/integration` directory
+* Create a simple topology using your new device type in the `tests/integration` directory.
 * Create Ansible inventory and Vagrantfile with `netlab create`
 * Start your virtual lab
 * Perform initial device configuration with `netlab initial`